LeNPaul/Lagrange/_posts/2020-09-09-a-brief-guide-to-non-profit-web-design.md

 As the saying goes, "proper prior planning prevents problem".
 You don't want to go down the line and run into issues with your designer because you failed to do the groundwork.

-Making sure the above things well-planned before going down to the nitty-gritty is paramount as the success of the whole web project starts right from there.
+Making sure all the above are well-planned before going down to the nitty-gritty is paramount as the success of the whole web project starts right from there.

 That is it!

+I hope this article gave you some insights into web design.
+You can apply the ideas here into any web design project.

-If you read this far and you want to get started with your non-profit website project, contact me on umaru@subdesigne.com.
+If you read this far and you want to get started with your non-profit website project, get in-touch with me on umaru@subdesigne.com

 Contact me if you need help with the pre-requisites mentioned above.
 I will be glad to hold your hand and lead you throughout the whole project.

 Visit my portfolio website and view my past client's work [here](https://subdesigne.com/)

-I hope this article gave you some insights into web design.
-You can apply the ideas here into any web design project.

 Leave your thoughts below in the comment section.
 I would love to read them.